AckerlyXu/heima/articles/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications.md

 * **Shared database-sharded**.
 Multiple tenants share one of multiple databases.
 A distinct set of tenants is assigned to each database by using a partitioning strategy such as hash, range, or list partitioning.
 This data distribution strategy often is referred to as sharding.
 * **Shared database-single**.
 A single, sometimes large, database contains data for all tenants, which are disambiguated in a tenant ID column.

+> [!NOTE]
-> [AZURE.NOTE] An application developer might choose to place different tenants in different database schemas, and then use the schema name to disambiguate the different tenants.
+> An application developer might choose to place different tenants in different database schemas, and then use the schema name to disambiguate the different tenants.
 We do not recommend this approach because it usually requires the use of dynamic SQL, and it can’t be effective in plan caching.
 In the remainder of this article, we focus on the shared table approach for this category of multitenant application.

 ## Popular multitenant data models
 It’s important to evaluate the different types of multitenant data models in terms of the application design trade-offs we’ve already identified.
 These factors help characterize the three most common multitenant data models described earlier and their database usage as shown in Figure 2.